 Become a volunteer today

 Download our Volunteer Opportunities PDF to view upcoming and ongoing opportunities, then be sure to download our volunteer application on PDF to apply.
-For questions contact the Volunteer Services Coordinator at 734-785-7705 x7152 or email@example.com.
+For questions contact the Volunteer Services Coordinator at 734-785-7705 x7087 or firstname.lastname@example.org.

 VOLUNTEER OPPORTUNITIES VOLUNTEER APPLICATION